LuigiVessella/LuigiVessella_Applicativo/README.md

 ## Initial Setup

-To use this template and enable automatic code analysis, follow these steps.

-### 1 Use this Template

-Click the green **"Use this template"** button at the top right and select **"Create a new repository"**.
-Give your new repository a name and create it on your personal GitHub account.

-### 2 Create Your SonarCloud Organization and Project
+Fork this repository.

-Each student must create their own organization on SonarCloud, linked to their GitHub account.
+Create your own organization on SonarCloud, linked to your GitHub account.

 1.  **Log in to SonarCloud**: Go to [SonarCloud.io](https://sonarcloud.io/) and log in with your GitHub account.
 2.  **Create a New Organization**: